 Each component organisation’s demand for inputs is a motivator.
 If, at the level in which external feedback occurs, other component organisations share the same motivator, they can act in one of three ways:

 - Negative Unilateralism.
 The organisation acts unilaterally and in negative competition with others.
 The terms unilateral and multilateral are normally associated with international affairs, but here they are used more generically.
 Negative competition involves preventing competitors from achieving their goals.
+It includes but is not limited to the provision of misinformation about either organisation’s motivation, abilities and intentions.
 In this scenario, each organisation strives for its inputs from what may be a limited resource, and no functioning parent organisation emerges.
 Because negative competition leads to inefficiencies, the full potential benefits are unlikely to be achieved.
 Finally, open conflict can arise.
 It is notable that this largely reflects the state of global organisation today.

 - Positive Unilateralism.
 The organisation acts unilaterally and in positive competition with others.
 Positive competition occurs when competitors each strive to be the best, as in the case of a running race.
 It leads to a recognition of which component is best suited to what function.
 This, in turn, leads to co-operation.
 Each component finds the niche to which it is best suited and/or in which it is the most efficient.
 Thus, a functioning parent organisation with a command component ultimately evolves.
 On average, each component organisation will gain greater benefits than the previous option.
 However, sub-optimisation applies, and the benefits may not be as great as for those who are overwhelmingly successful in negative competition.